Raymond Tucker, Assistant Professor

 Dr. Tucker is currently accepting new students.

-A parallel area of research investigates historical and current cultural factors that influence suicide risk and resilience in underrepresented populations.
-Much of this work has focused on ethnic and racial minority factors such as historical trauma in Indigenous communities and racial microaggressions in people of color.
-Current work also includes the impact of minority stressors and gender affirmation medical intervention on the maintenance of suicidal ideation in transgender veterans.
+A parallel area of Dr. Tucker’s research investigates historical and current cultural factors that influence suicide risk and resilience in underrepresented populations.
+Current work in this area has focused on the impact of minority stressors and gender affirmation medical interventions has on suicidal thinking in transgender/gender diverse (TGD) adults.

-DR.TUCKER conducts research in the field of suicide prevention with a specific focus on novel contributors to suicide risk and historical and current cultural factors that influence suicide risk and resilience in underrepresented populations (e.g., transgender veterans and ethnic/racial minority adults).
-Students can assist in multiple phases of this research, including literature searches, participant recruitment, survey and experiment development, statistical analysis, and dissemination (research posters and publications).
-Dr. Tucker’s research program is also active in online awareness campaigns.
-Responsible interested in suicide prevention are encouraged to contact Dr. Tucker at email@example.com and visit his website for more information https://www.lsu.edu/hss/psychology/faculty/clinical/Tucker.php.
+For Interested Undergraduate Students: Students can assist in multiple phases of this research, including literature searches, participant recruitment, survey and experiment development, statistical analysis, and dissemination (research posters and publications).
+Dr. Tucker’s research program is also active in online, campus, and community suicide awareness campaigns.
+Students interested in suicide prevention are encouraged to contact Dr. Tucker at firstname.lastname@example.org and visit his website for more information: https://rtucker13.wixsite.com/mosblab

 Ph.D., Clinical Psychology, Minor: Quantitative Methods, Oklahoma State University,